deislabs/hippo-docs/content/getting-started/webassembly.md

 ### WebAssembly (wasm)

+Some programming languages, such as Go, Rust or C, are compiled languages.
+You select the operating system and CPU architecture where the code is going to execute, and it is turned into machine code suitable to run in that environment.
+If you support many operating systems and architectures, such as macos amd64, macos arm64 (aka M1), windows amd64, linux amd64, linux arm64, and so on, that you can spend a lot of time re-compiling your application for each combination.

+**Wouldn't it be great if you could compile your application once and run it anywhere?**

+When you compile your application to WebAssembly, that is what happens!
 Write your application once in a language that supports compiling to WebAssembly (wasm), and then run on any target machine regardless of operating system or CPU architecture.
-Some languages, such as C/C++, Swift and Rust, already have out-of-the-box support for compiling to wasm, so you are already ahead of the game developing in a familiar language and using your existing developer tools.
-Other languages that rely upon a runtime, for example Python or Go, and require a bit more work to use the full capabilities of the language when targeting wasm.
+This is possible because WebAssembly relies upon a WebAssembly runtime available on the target machine.
+The compiled output isn't native machine code, and instead is byte code that is capable of being executed by a WebAssembly runtime.

+A WebAssembly runtime handles executing a module in a _sandbox_, isolated from the host computer that is running the module.
+Modules cannot access host resources such as the filesystem or host network, and do not run as root.
 Though originally WebAssembly was intended to execute in the web browser, it can be executed outside the web browser too.
-Either way WebAssembly modules execute in a sandbox, isolated from the host computer that is running the module.
-Modules cannot access host resources such as the filesystem or host network, and do not run as root.

 If you are familiar with Docker containers, this will sound familiar.
 Containers can also be isolated, however they don't execute in a true sandbox in the same way that WebAssembly does.